Frequently Asked Questions

 PASSPORTS, VISAS, IDENTIFICATION & SECURITY

-For your protection, we recommend you purchase a travel protection plan, so you can relax and enjoy your trip with some peace of mind.
-Travelex Insurance Services has a plan available that offers our guests coverage at a competitive price.
+We recommend you purchase travel insurance so you can relax and enjoy your trip with peace of mind.
+You can do this through your preferred travel protection company, or, if your primary residence is in the U.S., you can purchase protection for your UnCruise travels through us.
 For details, speak to our Sales Counselors or look under Travel Protection in the Booking Information section of our website.

 Q. How does UnCruise minimize impact on wildlife in the areas you cruise?